nkushch/someWHATfun/README.md

 # someWHATfun
-A package for the someWHAT function
+Creating a package for the someWHAT function